ianlov/sorry-i-will-miss-work/README.md

 - [x] Render data using a date input
 - [x] Generate an email template that includes the holiday and relevant information
 - [x] Build layout using HTML and JavaScript
-- [ ] Style the page using CSS and Flexbox
+- [x] Style the page using CSS and Flexbox
-- [ ] Use "mobile first" principles to create a responsive website
+- [x] Use "mobile first" principles to create a responsive website

 ## Post-MVP
 - [ ] Offer multiple email templates
 - [ ] Incorperate a loading animation (possibly from codepen)

-# Project Schedule

-# Timeframes

 # Code Snippet